irvs/ros2_tms_for_construction/README.md

 rviz2 -d ./src/ros2_tms_for_construction/demo/demo2/demo2.rviz
 ```

-Rviz2 will show odometry, ground 2D map and terrain data.
+Rviz will show odometry, ground 2D map and terrain data.

 Since static terrain data is large, it's may be better to stop the terminal execting tms_ur_test if static terrain is displayed on Rviz.